hpyhacking/peatio/doc/setup-osx.md

     brew install mysql

+and then start it with

+    mysql.server start

 ### 4. Install Redis

     brew install redis

+and then start it with

+    redis-server /usr/local/etc/redis.conf

 ### 5. Install RabbitMQ

     brew install rabbitmq

+and then start it with

+    rabbitmq-server

 ### 6. Install Bitcoind